yannickjemmely/Mida/README.md

 ```

 ### Orders, deals and positions
-Use `placeOrder` to search for deals to open/close a position.
 How top open a long position for Bitcoin against USD.
 ```javascript
 const { MidaBrokerOrderDirection, } = require("@reiryoku/mida");